-Parties Date of Execution Purpose of the Contract Joint Venture Agreemen with Januarius Holdings, Inc. Development of parcels of land located in San Pablo, Laguna into a subdivision Joint Venture Agreemen with Januarius Realty an Development Corporation d Development of parcels of land located in San Pablo, Laguna into a subdivision 3.
-Joint Venture Agreemen with El Coco Grande Realty and Development Corp.
-May 3, 2019 Development of parcels of land located in Candelaria, Quezon into a subdivision 4.
+Parties Date of Execution Purpose of the Contract Joint Venture Agreement with Januarius Holdings, Inc. December 18, 2018 Development of parcels of land located in San Pablo, Laguna into a subdivision 2.
+Joint Venture Agreement with El Coco Grande Realty and Development Corp.
+May 3, 2019 Development of parcels of land located in Candelaria, Quezon into a subdivision 3.
 Memorandum of Agreement with Kyushu Yaesu Co.
-Ltd., Ambitious Urban Development Philippines Inc., Malate Construction and Development Corporation S Provision of KY Group (composed of Kyushu Yaesu Co.
-Ltd. and Ambitious Urban Development Philippines Inc.) of consultancy services to MCDC Group (composed of Ovialand Inc. and Malate Construction and Development Corporation) for the development project called Ovia Candelaria Phase 1 and 2 located in Candelaria, Quezon 5.
+Ltd., Ambitious Urban Development Philippines Inc., Malate Construction and Development Corporation August 2019 Provision of KY Group (composed of Kyushu Yaesu Co.
+Ltd. and Ambitious Urban Development Philippines Inc.) of consultancy services to MCDC Group (composed of Ovialand Inc. and Malate Construction and Development Corporation) for the development project called Ovia Candelaria Phase 1 and 2 located in Candelaria, Quezon 4.
 Memorandum of Agreement with El Coco Grande Realty and Development Corp.
-November 17, 2021 Investment of El Coco Grande Realty and Development Corp. for the purpose of financing Ovialand's development project Savana located in San Pablo, Laguna 6.
-Memorandum of Agreement with Kyushu Yaesu Co.
-Ltd., Ambitious Urban Development Philippines Inc., Malate Construction and Development Corporation S Investment of the KY Group (composed of Kyushu Yaesu Co.
-Ltd. and Ambitious Urban Development Philippines Inc.) for the purpose of financing the development project Santevi located in San Pablo, Laguna 7.
-Joint Venture Agreemen with Januarius Holdings, Inc. Development of parcels of land located in Baliuag, Bulacan into a subdivision
+November 17, 2021 Investment of El Coco Grande Realty and Development Corp. for the purpose of financing Ovialand's development project Savana located in San Pablo, Laguna.
+As of March 31, 2023, there is an outstanding loan from El Coco Grande realty and Development Corp. in the amount of Php33.33 million payable in monthly installments.
+Under the agreement, in the event of payment default, the lenders may, at their sole option convert the outstanding balance of debt into shares of Ovialand.
+5. Memorandum of Agreement with Kyushu Yaesu Co.
+Ltd., Ambitious Urban Development Philippines Inc., Malate Construction and Development August 2021 Investment of the KY Group (composed of Kyushu Yaesu Co.
+Ltd. and Ambitious Urban Development Philippines Inc.) for the purpose of financing the development project Santevi located in San Pablo, Laguna As of March 31, 2023, there is an outstanding learn from Kynschy Yaesu Co.
+Ltd. and Ambitious Corporation loan from Kyushu Yaesu Co.
+Ltd. and Ambitious Urban Development Philippines, Inc. in the amount of Php156,000,000 payable in 34 monthly installments.
+Under the agreement, in the event of payment default of at least three (3)